 - Used for: wound healing, eczema, psoriasis, rheumatoid arthritis, psoriatic arthritis, gout, kidney stones, edema, cystitis, muscle pain.

 - Preparations: tea, tincture, infused oil, poultice, cream, ointment.

-The leaves are very diuretic and are considered effective in the treatment of edema, kidney stones, cystitis and other urinary infections.
-Downy Birch leaves are excellent for healing joint inflammation as they have anti-inflammatory properties and have been used in cases of arthritic conditions, especially rheumatoid arthritis, psoriatic arthritis and gout.
-Externally the decoction or tincture of the bark is effective in the treatment of muscular and joint pain: soak a cloth in the liquid and put it on the painful area.
+The leaves are very diuretic and effective in the treatment of edema and cystitis.
+They’re excellent for healing joint inflammation as they have anti-inflammatory properties.
+They’re also used in cases of rheumatoid arthritis, psoriatic arthritis and gout.
+Decoction or tincture of the bark can be effective in the treatment of muscular and joint pain.
+You can soak a cloth in the liquid and put it on the painful area.

-Birch is used in hair products as it is reported to stimulate hair growth.
+Birch is used in hair products as it can stimulate hair growth.
 Herbalists have traditionally used Birch both internally and externally to promote hair growth.